-We have tested and reviewed the four best Vax vacuums that can be found in Australia.
+We have tested and reviewed the four Vax vacuums to compile our best Vax vacuum reviews.

-But firstly, let’s conduct an inspection of what factors make a Vax vacuum special.
+But firstly, let’s conduct an inspection of what factors make the best Vax vacuum cleaners special.

 Vax cleaners range from cordless sticks to bagless vacuums.

-These are the three most striking features found in a Vax vacuum:
+These are the three most striking features found through our best Vax vacuum reviews:

 Vax has its main headquarters and research & development centres located in the centre of the city of Birmingham in the UK.

-Making use of some of the top engineering minds in the continent, Vax vacuums are always innovating to stay ahead of the curve.
+Making use of the top engineering minds, Vax is always innovating to stay ahead.

 Innovation has fuelled the company's ceaseless drive to be the best.